Angad-2002/gcp-finops/README.md

 - **Recommendations**: Prioritized action items
 - **Forecasts**: Future cost predictions
 - **Charts and Graphs**: Visual cost analysis

+**Report Storage:**
+- All reports (API and CLI generated) are saved to the unified `reports/` directory at the project root
+- Reports are automatically organized with timestamps
+- Supports both programmatic generation via API and interactive CLI generation

 ### Report Customization
 - **Custom Branding**: Add company logos and colors